hendricius/the-bread-code/basics/tools.md

 The pizzal shovel is a (usually rounded) bigger metal sheet.
 It has various sizes and can be used to transfer the dough from flat surfaces into the oven or into a dutch oven.
 The pizza shovel or pizza peel is similar to the bench scraper but much bigger.
 Sprinkle it with flour so the dough slides off more easily.

 ![Pizza shovel](../images/pizza-stone.jpg)

+## Baker's couche (optional)

+The baker's couche is a linen cloth of usually 120 x 60 cm size.
+It has the same functionality as the banneton and is used in cases where the bannetons' measurements do not fit, such as baking rolls or Baguettes.
+Linen is the material of choice as it sticks way less to the dough than other fabrics.